nais/api/docs/deleting_teams.md

 Once a delete request is confirmed it **cannot** be aborted.

 Since a team has many external resources (GitHub team, GCP project, CDN bucket, ...) the deletion process is asynchronous.
-If the process completes successfully, the team will be marked as "permanently deleted" in the database, and **will no longer** be accessible through the GraphQL API.
+If the process completes successfully, the team entry will be removed from the `teams` table, and it **will no longer** be accessible through the GraphQL API.

-If, on the other hand, the deletion process fails, the team will **not** be marked as "permanently deleted", and errors during the deletion process can be fetched from the GraphQL API for further investigation and possible manual cleanup.
+If, on the other hand, the deletion process fails, the team will **not** be removed from the `teams` table, and errors during the deletion process can be fetched from the GraphQL API for further investigation and possible manual cleanup.

-The actual deletion of external resources is handled by [api-reconcilers](https://github.com/nais/api-reconcilers) ( which is also responsible for creating the external resources when the team was initially created).
+The actual deletion of external resources is handled by [api-reconcilers](https://github.com/nais/api-reconcilers) (which is also responsible for creating the external resources when the team was initially created).

 The deletion process is triggered via a message queue.